-- 2.15 Good governance means taking informed and transparent decisions that are effectively scrutinised and which manage risk.
-The following describes how the Council achieves this: - 2.16 The Leader and Cabinet are responsible both individually and collectively for all 'executive' decisions.
-Operational matters requiring a decision are delegated to council officers as outlined in Part 3 of the Constitution 'Responsibility for Functions' - 2.17 All forthcoming 'Key' decisions by Cabinet are published in the Cabinet's Forward plan and republished every month on the Council's website. - 2.18 Reports and minutes of meetings are also published on the council's website.
+- 2.16 Good governance means taking informed and transparent decisions that are effectively scrutinised and which manage risk.
+The following describes how the Council achieves this: - 2.17 The Leader and Cabinet are responsible both individually and collectively for all 'executive' decisions.
+Operational matters requiring a decision are delegated to council officers as outlined in Part 3 of the Constitution 'Responsibility for Functions'

+- 2.18 All forthcoming 'Key' decisions by Cabinet are published in the Cabinet's Forward plan and republished every month on the Council's website. - 2.19 Reports and minutes of meetings are also published on the council's website.
 This includes delegated decisions made by individual Cabinet Members and urgent decisions.
-Such delegated decisions are reported to the next formal meeting of Cabinet. - 2.19 The council has an Audit Committee with clear terms of reference and an annual work programme for internal audit and risk management. - 2.20 The Council maintains an Internal Audit and Risk Management service that operates in accordance with the published internal audit standards expected of a local authority in the United Kingdom.
-The Head of Internal Audit has direct

-- access to the Chief Executive, the Section151 Officer and the Chair of the Audit Committee. - 2.21 An embedded Risk Management Policy is in place, with each Directorate maintaining a risk register.
-All major projects undertaken are required to have risk registers. - 2.22 Robust business continuity management arrangements exist within the council, with all critical services having business continuity plans in place.
+Such delegated decisions are reported to the next formal meeting of Cabinet. - 2.20 The council has an Audit Committee with clear terms of reference and an annual work programme for internal audit and risk management. - 2.21 The Council maintains an Internal Audit and Risk Management service that operates in accordance with the published internal audit standards expected of a local authority in the United Kingdom.
+The Head of Internal Audit has direct access to the Chief Executive, the Section151 Officer and the Chair of the Audit Committee. - 2.22 An embedded Risk Management Framework is in place, with each Directorate maintaining a risk register.
+The risk management framework was reviewed in November 2016 and approved by Corporate Board and the Audit Committee. - 2.23 Robust business continuity management arrangements exist within the council, with all critical services having business continuity plans in place.
 The Minimum Standards for London Tranche 1 and 2 have been adopted as the guide to measure emergency planning and business continuity arrangements.
-These arrangements have been implemented and have been assessed via a peer review. - 2.23 The council has at hree year Medium Term Financial Strategy, which is reviewed and updated annually as part of the budget setting process to support the achievement of the council's corporate priorities.
+These arrangements have been implemented and have been assessed via a peer review. - 2.24 The council has a three year Medium Term Financial Strategy, which is reviewed and updated annually as part of the budget setting process to support the achievement of the council's corporate priorities.
 The budget and policy framework outlines the process and timetable to be followed each year when setting the council's budget.
-The financial management framework includes regular budget monitoring reports to the Financial Strategy Group, departmental management teams, Corporate Board and Cabinet. - 2.24 The budgeting process requires departments to submit budget proposals that are aligned to the council's objectives, and which are based on a required savings target.
+The financial management framework includes regular budget monitoring reports to the Financial Strategy Group, departmental management teams, Corporate Board and Cabinet. - 2.25 The budgeting process requires departments to submit budget proposals that are aligned to the council's objectives, and which are based on a required savings target.
 Throughout the year, Cabinet Members receive a monthly Finance Monitor which shows the financial position for each department and what is being done to address potential overspends.
 In addition a Savings Tracker that monitors the delivery of agreed savings is also presented.
 In addition a quarterly finance and budget update report is produced for Cabinet.